SRP-real/NatroAuto/README.md

 - starting/stopping the macro using a command
 -  ending roblox process once ended
-- opening NatroMacro once started
+- opening Natro Macro once started

 # disclaimer

-We don't have any affiliation with TeamNatro or NatroMacro
+We don't have any affiliation with TeamNatro or Natro Macro

 # roadmap
 - adding screenshot of game